 Apache Tomcat is an open-source web server with a servlet container for publishing Java-based web applications.
 Tomcat is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation.
-As of today, Tomcat 10 is the latest stable version available for installation on development and production environments.
-To know more about the Apache Tomcat visit apache official site http://tomcat.apache.org/.
+As of today, Tomcat 10 is the latest stable version available for installation in development and production environments.
+To know more about the Apache Tomcat visit apache’s official site http://tomcat.apache.org/.

-This tutorial will help you to how to install Apache Tomcat 10 on Debian 10 Buster Linux system.
+This tutorial will help you how to install Apache Tomcat 10 on the Debian 11 and Debian 10 Buster Linux systems.

 A running Debian 10 system with sudo privileged account shell access.